Archaeology Travel, Gallia Belgica, Roman villa

 The Gladiator Mosaic at Nennig, Germany

-Underfloor heating, winemaking, aqueducts and road networks, the Romans brought many things with them when they arrived and settled in the Moselle valley over 2,000 years ago.
-Luxurious installations are to be found in the remains of the rural farmsteads.
-Some of them were almost palace-like in their dimensions and were decorated with splendid mosaics.… Continue reading The Gladiator Mosaic at Nennig, Germany
+When the Romans arrived and settled in the Moselle valley over 2,000 years ago, they brought many things with them, including underfloor heating, winemaking, aqueducts, and road networks.
+The remains of the rural farmsteads contain luxurious installations, some of which were almost palace-like in dimensions and decorated with splendid mosaics.
+A famous example of Roman… Continue reading The Gladiator Mosaic at Nennig, Germany